verhas/javageci/DOCUGEN.md

 after the last line of the text.
 These two lines define a snippet.
 The words `snippet` and `end snippet` are configurable in the code generator that collects the snippets.
-By default, these are the strings and the word `snippet` can also be written as `snipet` if you like to misspell the word `snippet`.
+By default, these are the strings and the word `snippet` can also be written as `snipet` if you happen to misspell the word `snippet`.

 Snippets are essentially text lines.
 Each snippet has a name and